jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/getting-started/configure-your-project.md

 1. In Xcode, open **{appName}/AppDelegate.swift**.
 2. Set the player license key by adding `JWPlayerController setPlayerKey` in `application:didFinishLaunchingWithOptions`.
 This approach allows you to either set the license within the code or to insert a methos to retrieve the license key from a remote location.
-3. Create a bridging header file and import **JWPlayerController.h**.
+3. Create a <a href="https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift" target="_blank">bridging header file</a> and import **JWPlayerController.h**.
 If Xcode does not display a pop-up window with an option to create a bridging header file, you will have to create this file manually.

 <br/>